 I didn’t mean to tell him about Austin.
-But it flew out of my mouth before I could catch it and shove it back in, and now it’s out there, irretrievable, and he has this look on his face.
-We are at an Indian restaurant, which he chose because it was the only place on the block that didn’t have a line out the door.
+But it flew out of my mouth before I could catch it, and now it’s out there, irretrievable, and he has this look on his face.
 I toss back the last few drops of my third drink.
 Of all the ways I’ve pictured this night, we were never eating Indian food.
 I didn’t picture us eating food at all, actually.
-People don’t eat food on that kind of night, the kind I pictured, the kind where you can’t wait to hear the next thing the other person is about to say and hours go by in minutes and every touch makes your whole body tingle.
-The kind of night with eye contact and smiles and little flash bulb moments of connection.
-The kind you spend the rest of your life pining for.
-Food is not part of that kind of night.
-Teeth whitening, lingerie buying, laxative swallowing, and body shaving – they are.
-Worrying about what to say and how to be.
+People don’t eat food on that kind of night—the kind I pictured—the kind where you can’t wait to hear the next thing the other person is about to say because every word sets off a little flash bulb moment of connection.
+On that kind of night you whiten your teeth, buy lingerie, swallow laxatives, and shave your whole body.
+Think about what to say and how to be.
 How to be present without exploding into a million pieces, how to be mysterious but also warm.
-How to want him but not too much, never revealing that it feels like your whole life has led you to this moment, thirty years of believing you will someday be the cinematic version of yourself that has been contained inside your own head.
+How to want him but not too much, never revealing that you’ve lived thirty years believing you will someday embody the cinematic version of yourself that has been contained inside your head all this time.
 If I could be all of the right things, if we could have the kind of night I wanted us to have, there could be hope.
 But now we are eating Indian food and I’ve told him about Austin, and I am beginning to feel that hopeless feeling you get when you know that someone you want to know will never know you.

 I met him in the lobby of a New York hotel on a Friday when he mistook me for someone else.
 It was the pasted-up kind of hotel, with expensive curtains and art that hid rotting, cum-stained walls.
-The voices that echoed through the vaulted lobby and across lavender velvet couches had the buoyancy of the temporarily free: fresh and full and ready for anything.
+The voices that echoed through the vaulted lobby and across lavender velvet couches had the buoyancy of the temporarily free.

 “Stella, can you grab me a bottle of water?” a man said, poking me in the back.